babo/bigquery-prezi/prezi.md

 # Overview

+- an analytics engine
-- a big data analytics engine
+- for big data
 - run SQL queries
+- fast
 - it doesn't matter what size of data
 - what type of queries you do
-- fast
 - easy to use
 - no administration or provisioning
-- analytics as a service

 your guess was correct, it's BigQuery